 "When heart rates exceed 98 beats per minute you are '

 flooding,'" licensed marriage and family therapist Beth Wylie, tells Bustle.
 "This means that you have lost the ability to problem solve and be creative.
 You typically are fighting to win when you are flooded and no longer listening to your partner.
 The most damage can be done when we are flooded."
 Even a 30 minute soothing "time-out" from an argument can help prevent some of the most destructive interactions.
-The silent treatment isn't just annoying.
+7 The Silent Treatment The silent treatment isn't just annoying.
 It's actually a really unhealthy habit for the health of your marriage or relationship.
 Gottman calls this pattern "stonewalling."

 "[Stonewalling] can be shutting down, storming off, or giving the silent treatment," licensed marriage and family therapist